 Learn how to protect your child from abuse.
 What can you do if you find yourself, your child, or another family’s child in an abusive situation?

-Definitions of Child Abuse and Domestic Violence in Louisiana
+Definitions of Child Abuse and Domestic Violence in Michigan

 Visit the following website for a description of child abuse and domestic violence with additional information on mandatory reporters, confidential records, and false reporting.